 |H. Ross Perot|

-Computers were of course rented from IBM, who had a policy of renting, not selling, its valuable equipment.
+Computers were, of course, rented from IBM, who had a policy of renting, not selling, its valuable equipment.
 Keypunch operators, computer operators were hired, air conditioning was installed, and one team after another of computer programmers was hired -- and fired.
 Consultants were called, scratched their heads, sent big consultation bills, and turned sadly away.
-Sorry, but somehow it just don't work.
+Sorry, but somehow it just doesn't work.

 As everyone now knows, the Medicare processing contracts made Ross Perot into a billionaire, living on Bermuda in the lap of luxury, eventually upsetting the re-election hopes of George Bush, senior by running for President himself on a third party ticket that had something or other to do with giant sucking sounds.
 A Congressional investigating committee looked into the outrageous profits Perot had extracted from his homeland's elderly, volleyed and thundered.
 Whether Perot actually thumbed his nose at them is doubtful, but he certainly was in a position to do so.